FineDialFact: A benchmark for Fine-grained Dialogue Fact Verification: Fine-grained Dialogue Fact Verification

 \subsection{Reasoning Distillation}

-Traditional knowledge distillation processes knowledge, usually in the form of labels, from larger to smaller, student models.
+Traditional knowledge distillation processes knowledge, usually in the form of labels, from larger to smaller models.
 As we mentioned above, dialogue fact verification is more complex, and relying on teaching labels to smaller models is insufficient.

 Unlike the traditional method, we inject reasoning steps when distilling knowledge into student models.
-Specifically, we request GPT-4o to simulate the human annotation process: select the knowledge source, generate the factual label with the reasoning steps.
+Specifically, we collect training samples by requesting GPT-4o to simulate the automated annotation process: identity verifiable factual claims, select the knowledge source, and generate the factual label with the reasoning steps.

-After collecting these samples, we fine-tune the smaller models with LoRA \cite{hu2021lora}.
-LoRA is an efficient fine-tuning technique with a few extra parameters and lower computational resources.
-Another benefit is that it does not change the original LLM weight, fully leveraging the LLMs' strength.
-We adopt cross-entropy loss to optimize our model, formulated as follows:
+After collecting these samples, We fine-tune the smaller models with LoRA \cite{hu2021lora}, which adapts the original weights via low-rank matrices.
+We optimise the student model using a combination of label-level and reasoning-level losses, defined as:

+The label loss is the standard cross-entropy between the teacher-generated labels $y^{teacher}$ and the student predictions $p^{student}$:

+and the reasoning loss distils the reasoning sequences from the teacher to the student.
+We implement it as a token-level cross-entropy over the reasoning text generated by the teacher:

-where $N$ is the number of samples, $y$ denotes the ground truth label and $p$ is the predicted probability for the $i$-th sample.
+where $N$ is the number of samples, $L_i$ is the sequence length, $y$ is the ground-truth label, and $p$ is the predicted probability for the $i$-th sample. $w_{i,j}$ denotes the $j$-th token in the $i$-th reasoning sequence.